-While reading about Tiger Wood’s induction into the Golf Hall of Fame by his 14-year-old daughter, the author couldn’t help but throw in the words, the too white PGA.
-My immediate reaction was, you mean like the too black NBA and the too black NFL?
+While reading about Tiger Wood’s induction into the Golf Hall of Fame by his 14-year-old daughter, the author couldn’t help but throw in words like; the too white P.G A. My immediate reaction was, you mean like the too black N.B.A. and the too black N.F.L.?

-I wish that businesses had as many people answering their phones as they do calling us.
+I wish businesses had as many people answering their phones as they do caling us.

-Being born a female is special but not special enough, you have to earn the rest.
+Being born a female is unique but still not special enough; you have to earn the rest.

 Some people are too busy belly laughing to bitch.

-I have known Greg since 1969 in his hometown of Kansas City.
-I helped him get on KVI Seattle when he visited me during my KING-AM Seattle time.
-I hired him myself for weekends and production while I was PD/Morning Man at K-101 San Francisco.
+I had known Greg since 1969 in his hometown of Kansas City.
+I helped him get on K.V I. Seattle when he visited me during my KING-AM Seattle time.
+I hired him myself for weekends and production while I was P.D./Morning Man at K-101 San Francisco.

 Geo: An incredible talent, Bill, but as you also know, also incredibly scary.
-However, I loved the extra 100 thousand he added to our cume.
+However, I loved the extra 100 thou he added to our cume.

-Greg Tantum: Thank you, George!
-I got to play in both sandboxes.
-The Radio Magazine on KOGO and Class on FM.
-Oh yeah and then for added fun trusted Joe Gillespie to build an all-news format from the ground up! (all fueled a bit with our after work “conferences” in your office) (Do They Know?)
+Greg Tantum: Thank you, George.
+I got to play in both sandboxes, The Radio Magazine on KOGO and Class on F.M.
+Oh yeah, and then for added fun, I trusted Joe Gillespie to build an all-news format from the ground p (all fueled a bit with our after-work “conferences” in your office) (Do They Know?)

-Geo: I believe we did our best work in those after 5 conferences, Greg.
+Geo: I believe we did our best work in those after five conferences, Greg.

 Jay Williams: Hi George, Fortunately, all those nightmares from those Austin in Boston days are over.
-I remember almost literally tearing the shower curtain off trying to get to a phone more than once—but the most terrifying was when he was talking to this very nice lady—at 7:05 a.m. in the l970s about bussing in Boston.
-Finally, she asked, “Are you black?”
-He responded, “would that matter…” I thought that before I could get there—as he was on the phone so he couldn’t/wouldn’t answer it—that WVBF would be turned into a car wash.
-It was riveting radio, though.
+I remember almost literally tearing the shower curtain off trying to get to a phone more than once—but the most terrifying was when he was talking to this lovely lady—at 7:05 a.m. in the l970s about bussing in Bost n Finally, she asked, “Are you black?”
+He responded, “Would that matter?”
+I thought that before I could get there—as he was on the phone so he couldn’t/wouldn’t answer it—that WVBF would be turned into a car wash, but it was riveting radio.

-Another time Austin got pissed off and threw newsman Mark Davis out of the studio and wouldn’t let him back in.
-Then he called one of his CKLW 20-20 news buddies and he read two-minute Boston-oriented “if it bleeds it leads” newscasts down the line and on the air.
-All morning long.
-Stuff like, “A car slammed into a woman on Boylston Street sending her 30 feet into the air and impaling her baby on the hood ornament of the oncoming car…”
+Another time Austin got pissed off and threw newsman Mark Davis out of the studio and wouldn’t let him back n Then he called one of his CKLW 20-20 news buddies.
+He read two-minute Boston-oriented “if it bleeds, it leads” newscasts all morning long doing stuff like, “A car slammed into a woman on Boylston Street, sending her 30 feet into the air and impaling her baby on the hood ornament of the oncoming car…”

-That’s when radio was great.
-Great to see this again!
+That’s when radio was great, and it was also great to see this again!

-Geo: I feel your pain, Jay, but only my quest was to get at least one good promo out of every morning show.
-Austin gave me more than I could possibly use.
+Geo: I feel your pain, Jay, but my only quest was to get at least one good promo out of every morning show.
+Austin gave me more than I could ever use.

-Geo: When I did the same format in Dallas a little over a year later, Doug, it was much looser.
-The jocks I had at TR except for Magic, had never done top 40 formatics before but they’d all done recipes so I had to tighten them all up.
+The only changes I made when I launched the same thing in Dallas a little over a year later, was to put more characters on the air.
+The jocks at T.R. except for Magic, had never done top 40 formatics before, but they’d all done recipes and shit like that, so I had to tighten them all up.
 Scary times.

 MARCH 14, 1972.